-At 31 December 2023 Operational Risk accounted for 6% of the total SCR (2022: 3%).
-Operational risk is derived by gross written premiums and although net written premiums are falling, gross written premiums have risen in 2023 as a result of gross Pet Insurance premiums written.
+At 31 December 2024 Operational Risk accounted for 6% of the total SCR (2023: 6%).
+Operational risk is derived by gross written premiums which have risen in 2024 as a result of the Pet Insurance premiums written.

 C.5.2 Operational risk Monitoring and Control